Recent and Ongoing Research Projects

-Projects in education
+Projects in education and outreach

 - SUNY Sustainability: A Climate Changes Solutions Curriculum, Co-PI with D.L.
 Johnson, R.E.
 Beal, R. Malmsheimer, and C.M.
 Spuches, Jul 09 - Dec 10, NASA.

-Projects in water, urban cover, and impervious surface classification
+Projects in water, urban cover and impervious surface classification

 - Impacts of Green Infrastructures on Directly Connected Impervious Cover and Spectral Signatures, Co-PI with T.E.
 Endreny and J. Im, Jul 08 - Jul 09, Syracuse Center of Excellence.

 - LiDAR Acquisition for Regional Water Management, Co-PI with M. Weiss, T. Miller, J. DeHollander, P. Forestiere, R. Lopez-Torrijos, Aug 07, Great Lakes Research Consortium.

 - Dynamic Nonpoint Pollution Model Development for the Carmans River: Phase II, Co-PI with L.P.
 Herrington, Feb 05 - Feb 06, NYS Dept. of State.